 The US and Russia concluded the new START agreement in 2011 which reduced their delivery systems (strategic nuclear missile launchers) and the number of deployed nuclear weapons, but did not require the destruction of nuclear warheads.
-Since then, appear to have been no actual moves to reduce nuclear stockpiles since 2010.
+Since then, there have been no reductions in nuclear stockpiles.

-The Obama administration considered the possibility of unilaterally reducing the US nuclear stockpile, advancing the notion that nuclear deterrence does not require parity in weapon numbers, but could be maintained through a much smaller stockpile.
+The Obama administration considered the possibility of unilaterally reducing the US nuclear stockpile, advancing the notion that nuclear deterrence does not require parity in weapon numbers, and could be maintained through a much smaller stockpile.

 However, this was opposed by the US Congress which announced it would only support bilateral US/Russia reductions.
-An effort by Senator Ed Markey to support unilateral reductions through the
+An effort to support unilateral reductions through the SANE Act (Smarter Approach to Nuclear Expenditure) has not yet been able to garner majority support.